Apartment Hunting from a Different City

 Pick a Neighborhood

-Before searching for an apartment, you should know where you want to find an apartment.
+Before searching for an apartment, you should know the neighborhood you want to live in.
 Do some research and pick out a few neighborhoods that interest you.

-• Break down your options – just do some basic Internet searches to identify the different neighborhoods in the city.
-Get a map of the city by running an image search, such as “neighborhoods in San Francisco”.
+- What are your options? – Run some basic Internet searches to identify the different neighborhoods in the city.
+Also, try to get a map of the city by running an image search, such as “neighborhoods in San Francisco”.

-• Crime maps – all cities have crime maps, which can be found through the local law enforcement agency’s website.
+- Crime maps – Almost all cities have crime maps, which can be found through the local law enforcement agency’s website.
 Newspapers often have such maps as well.
-Use these maps to gauge how safe specific neighborhoods are.
+Use these maps to gauge how safe a neighborhood is.

 Locate Apartments